jiawang0713/BSM-net/README.md

 # BSM-net
-Variable Selection for High-dimensional Nodal Attributes in Social Networks with Degree Heterogeneity
+Code for "Variable Selection for High-dimensional Nodal Attributes in Social Networks with Degree Heterogeneity"